ednailson/httping-go/README.md

 # Httping go

-A helper to create an API on golang
+A helper to create APIs on golang

 ## Getting started